J/35: Design

 The J/35 is a recreational keelboat, built predominantly of fiberglass over a balsa core and with wooden trim.
 It has a masthead sloop rig with aluminum spars, a raked stem, a reverse transom with a swim ladder, an internally mounted spade-type rudder controlled by a tiller and a fixed fin keel.
 It displaces 10500 lb and carries 4400 lb of ballast.
-It cam be fitted with a spinnaker for downwind sailing.
+It can be fitted with a spinnaker for downwind sailing.

 The boat has a draft of 6.90 ft with the standard keel and 6.00 ft with the optional shoal draft keel.

 The boat is fitted with a Japanese Yanmar diesel engine of 30 hp for docking and maneuvering.
 The fuel tank holds 20 u.s.gal and the fresh water tank has a capacity of 35 u.s.gal.

 As a racer, the below decks accommodations are spartan in nature.
 The boat has six berths, including a bow "V"-berth, two main cabin settee berths and two quarter berths extending under the cockpit.
-The galley is located on both sides of the boat, at the foot of the companionway steps and includes a two-burner, alcohol fired stove and an icebox.
+The galley is located on both sides of the boat, at the foot of the companionway steps and includes a two-burner, alcohol (or optional propane) fired stove and an icebox.
 There is a sink with hand-pumped water.
 The head is located forward, just aft of the "V"-berth.

 Ventilation is provided by eight opening ports and two deck hatches.

 The cockpit is self-bailing and features teak footrests.
 For sailing there are two main, two-speed genoa winches, two secondary winches and one halyard winch.
 The mainsheet has a 4:1 mechanical advantage, which a fine tuning system with 16:1.
 There is a mainsheet traveler with a 4:1 car.
 An 8:1 boom vang is also provided, along with jib tracks.
 The standing rigging is mostly of steel rod construction.

-The design has a PHRF racing average handicap of 72.
+The design has a PHRF racing average handicap around 70.